UMAprotocol/protocol/README.md

 Please use Slack for all technical questions and discussions.
 - [Email](mailto:hello@umaproject.org): for anything non-technical.

-## V0 System Deployment
+## System Deployment

 ### Initial Setup

-Before attempting to do anything with the v0 system, please run the following commands:
+Before attempting to do anything with the system, please run the following commands:

 1. Install nodejs and npm
 1. Run `npm install`.
-1. Run `cd v0`.
-You'll need to be in the `v0` directory to run any truffle commands against the `v0` system.
+1. Run `cd core`.
+You'll need to be in the `core` directory to run any truffle commands against the system.
 1. Run `$(npm bin)/truffle compile` to compile the contracts.

 ### Motivating Example: Deploying a test BTC/ETH tracking token on a local Ganache instance

-Before starting this example, ensure you have done the [initial setup](#initial-setup) and are in the `v0` directory.
+Before starting this example, ensure you have done the [initial setup](#initial-setup) and are in the `core` directory.

 1. Follow [these instructions](#deploying-to-ganache) to set up and deploy to Ganache.
 Note: this means that you should be using the network `test` throughout these instructions.